The cause is unknown.

 Double or blurred vision, large blind spots, sudden blindness in one eye that resolves within a few minutes, or other eye problems may develop.
 The greatest danger is permanent blindness, which can occur suddenly if the blood supply to the optic nerve is blocked.
 Complete blindness in both eyes is uncommon if people are treated as soon as the diagnosis is suspected but can occur without treatment.
 Over the past 50 years, the number of visual disturbances has gone down while recovery rates have gone up, most likely because giant cell arteritis is diagnosed earlier and treated before the eyes are affected.

-The diagnosis is also more likely if the patient also has signs of polymyalgia rheumatica.
+The diagnosis is also more likely if the patient also has symptoms of polymyalgia rheumatica.

 If giant cell arteritis is suspected in very large arteries, such as the aorta and its major branches, magnetic resonance angiography may be done to confirm the diagnosis.